phalcon-orphanage/docs/en/tag.md

 ```

 ### `dateTimeField()`
-Builds a HTML `input[type='datetime']` tag.
+Builds an HTML `input[type='datetime']` tag.
 Accepts an array with the attributes of the element.
 The first element of the array is the name of the element.

 ```php
 <?php